-As part of the accession procedure, Chile is invited to state whether it intends to participate in some or all of the Organisation's optional programmes or wishes to be considered for membership in OECD bodies with special membership criteria.2 This concerns the International Energy Agency (membership of this Agency implies acceptance of specific obligations in the field of energy and would have to be negotiated directly with the Agency), the NEA (which requires a recommendation of the Steering Committee to Council), the Development Assistance Committee, the Development Center, as well as all the other Part II bodies and programmes.
-Should Chile express its intention to join some of these activities, the relevant OECD bodies will be involved in the accession procedure.
+Agency (membership of this Agency implies acceptance of specific obligations in the field of energy and would have to be negotiated directly with the Agency), the NEA (which requires a recommendation of the Steering Committee to Council), the Development Assistance Committee, the Development Center, as well as all the other Part II bodies and programmes.
+Should the Russian Federation express its intention to join some of these activities, the relevant OECD bodies will be involved in the accession procedure.